brucemack/brucemack.github.io/ampersand/index.md

 I've been working on a more sophisticated kerchunk filter (KF).
 I have a new module in the Ampersand audio pipeline that watches all of the audio frames that go by.
-If an audio spurt starts after an extended period of silence (let's assume 1 minute, but configurable) new frames are queued internally and are not passed forward in the pipeline.
-If the spurt ends quickly (let's assume < 2 seconds, but configurable) those queued frames are discarded under the assumption that it's a kerchunk or some other transient.
-If the spurt lasts longer than 2s then it is considered to be legit and the queue starts playing out, with 2s of latency of course.
+If a transmission starts after an extended period of silence (let's assume 1 minute, but configurable) the new audio frames are queued internally and are not passed forward in the pipeline.
+If the transmission ends quickly (let's assume <2 seconds, but configurable) those queued frames are discarded under the assumption that it's a kerchunk or some other transient.
+If the transmission lasts longer than 2s then it is considered to be legit and the queue starts playing out, with 2s of latency of course.
 Once the KF queue is drained it is bypassed and all subsequent audio is passed right through until another extended silence occurs.
 So basically, you are 2s behind only until that first spurt has been played out, and then no more delay.
 Hopefully it's clear that none of the audio was lost, it was just delayed initially to make sure it passed the not-a-kerchunk test.

 I could make this really fancy and use WSOLA to slightly speed up the playout, but I don't think that's necessary because the latency is reclaimed immediately on the next break in the QSO.